madhu473bd/Persistentvolume/workflow.md

 ```
   * PersistentVolumeClaim

-     Pods use PersistentVolumeClaims to request physical storage.
+     Pods use PersistentVolumeClaims to request physical storage.After you create the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim’s requirements.
+If the control plane finds a suitable PersistentVolume with the same StorageClass, it binds the claim to the volume.

  ```
  kind: PersistentVolumeClaim